UCL/rsd-engineeringcourse/session99/windows.md

 This should print the installed version of the python and git confirming that both are installed at working correctly.

-You should now have a working version of git, python, and notepad++, all accessible from your shell.
+You should now have a working version of git, python, and code, all accessible from your shell.